fullben/java-persistence-benchmark/README.md

 The main configuration properties of the server can be found in the `application.properties`, `application-prod.properties`, `application-dev.properties`, and `application-test.properties` files.

-The server can be launched with one of the two following profiles (configurable via the `spring.profiles.active` property in the `application.properties` file):
+The server implementations can be launched with one of the two following profiles (configurable via the `spring.profiles.active` property in the `application.properties` file):

-* `prod`: Configures a [PostgreSQL](https://www.postgresql.org/) database as JPA data store.
+* `prod`: Normally generate a large amount of data for initial database population.
-* `dev`: Configures an in-memory H2 database as JPA data store.

-The persistence layer of the server application is implemented both for JPA and MicroStream.
-Which implementation is to be utilized at runtime can be configured using the `application-dev.properties` and `application-prod.properties` files.
+* `dev`: Usually use a smaller amount for initial database population and may use an alternative backing storage solution than the `prod` profile.

+All implementations may use the following properties to configure their core behavior:

 * `wss.model.initialize`: Whether the server should generate the model data at startup. `True` to indicate that the model should be generated, `false` for not generating any data.
 * `wss.model.warehouse-count`: Primary scaling factor of the data model, defines how many warehouses the wholesale supplier has.
 Must be a value greater than zero.
 * `wss.model.full-scale`: Secondary scaling factor of the data model, for development purposes only.
 Setting this to `false` reduces the amount of entities generated per warehouse.
-* `wss.jpa.*`: Configuration values of the JPA persistence implementation.
-* `wss.ms.*`: Configuration values of the MicroStream persistence implementation.

 ### Wholesale Supplier Clients